 Modernism Destroys Vedic Religion

-The Brahmana are the scientists, but not practitioners of the sense perception science as currently dominates the world.
+The Brahmanas are the scientists, but not practitioners of sense-perception science as currently dominate the world.
 They are the scientists of the reality that lies beyond sense perception.
 The Vaisya and Sudra are classes that have no understanding of anything beyond sense perception.
 The Kshatriya have some understanding of what lies beyond sense perception.
-And Brahmana are the experts in the non-sensual reality.
+And Brahmanas are the experts in the non-sensual reality.
 At the present, society comprises only of Vaisya and Sudra, which means that there is no understanding of what lies beyond sense perception.
 If we understand only sense perception, then we see the world as comprising material particles, which have no hierarchy among them, and then we create a materialist classless society.
-While religion can exist in such a society, it comprises only superficial rituals, which the intelligent class of people don’t accept.
+While religion can exist in such a society, it comprises only superficial rituals, which the intelligent class of people doesn’t accept.

 The Importance of Hierarchy in Vedic Religion

 Most people today don’t understand and don’t want to accept hierarchy because they have accepted a flat egalitarian model of society as the foundation principle of all religions.
 This is largely due to the influence of Christianity, and its offshoots in modernist ideas such as democracy and capitalism.
 We must see how every aspect of the Vedic worldview—from the structure of the cosmos to the structure of human perception—is tiered, layered, and prioritized by importance into a hierarchy.
 How can a religion that hinges upon a hierarchical structure survive in a flat, democratic, and classless society?